YamHorin/childrenBook/README.md

 "story_pages" : [
-    "Once upon a time, in a quiet forest, there lived a curious fox named Felix.", "Felix loved to explore the woods and discover new things every day.", "One morning, he stumbled upon a shiny key hidden beneath a pile of leaves.", "Excited, Felix wondered what the key could unlock, and he set off on a quest to find out.", "He asked the wise old owl, who told him of a hidden treasure deep in the forest.", "Felix followed clues carved into trees and hidden under rocks.", ]
+    "Once upon a time, in a quiet forest, there lived a curious fox named Felix.", "Felix loved to explore the woods and discover new things every day.", "One morning, he stumbled upon a shiny key hidden beneath a pile of leaves."
+]